horse health insurance dental cost coverage

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Make use of annual preventive allowances of up to 500 euros for regular teeth filing to avoid more costly follow-up treatments.
+Use annual preventive allowances of up to €500 for regular dental scaling to avoid more expensive follow-up treatment.

-Dental problems in horses: An underestimated cost risk
+Dental problems in horses: an underestimated cost risk

-Your horse's dental health directly impacts its ability to eat and its overall well-being.
-Regular check-ups are therefore essential and incur predictable costs of around 255 euros per routine treatment.
-However, more complicated procedures such as treating dental hooks or a necessary extraction can quickly drive up costs.
-Without adequate horse health insurance, a single dental operation could strain your budget with costs of several thousand euros.
-Many horses require a professional dental treatment at least once a year to prevent serious subsequent illnesses.
-This regularity makes covering dental costs a central component of healthcare.
-Investing in the right protection saves you from financial difficulties and ensures your horse receives the best possible care.
+The dental health of your horse has a direct impact on its feed intake and overall wellbeing.
+Regular check-ups are therefore essential and involve predictable costs of around €255 per routine treatment.
+More complex procedures such as treatment for dental hooks or a necessary extraction can quickly drive costs up.
+Without adequate horse health insurance, a single dental operation can set your budget back by several thousand euros.
+Many horses require professional dental treatment at least once a year to prevent serious secondary conditions.
+This regularity makes cover for dental costs a key component of preventative healthcare.
+Investing in the right protection saves you from financial strain and ensures your horse receives the best possible care.

-A comprehensive equine health insurance policy covers far more than just emergencies.
-Many plans offer an annual preventive allowance of up to 500 euros, which can be used for routine procedures like dental rasping.
-This promotes regular care and helps detect major problems early.
-However, the core of dental treatment cost coverage lies in medically necessary procedures.
-Ensure that your policy explicitly includes dental surgeries such as extractions or root treatments.
-A good policy clearly distinguishes between simple horse surgery insurance and comprehensive health cover.
+A comprehensive horse health insurance policy covers far more than just emergencies.
+Many plans offer an annual preventive care allowance of up to €500, which can be used for routine procedures such as teeth rasping.
+This encourages regular care and helps identify more serious problems at an early stage.
+However, the core of cover for dental treatment lies in medically necessary procedures.
+Make sure your plan explicitly includes dental operations such as extractions or root canal treatments.
+A good policy clearly distinguishes between a pure horse surgery insurance policy and comprehensive health cover.

 The following dental services are often covered:

-• Medically necessary dental rasping (occlusion correction)
+• Medically necessary teeth rasping (occlusal correction)

-• Extraction of incisors, cheek teeth, or wolf teeth
+• Extraction of incisors, cheek teeth or wolf teeth

-• Root treatments for tooth preservation
+• Root canal treatments to preserve the tooth

-• Dental fillings for fractures or cavities
+• Fillings for fractures or decay

 • Treatment of jaw abscesses and fistulas

-• Diagnostic procedures like dental X-rays
+• Diagnostic procedures such as dental X-rays

-The fee schedule for veterinarians (GOT) regulates what a treatment may cost, but it leaves room for adjustment.
-A complicated tooth extraction is listed there with a simple rate of 180.94 euros.
-Depending on the effort involved, the veterinarian can charge up to three times this amount, i.e., 542.82 euros.
-Additionally, costs for sedation, medication, and aftercare can quickly push the total bill over 700 euros.
-Tariffs that reimburse services regardless of the GOT rate or up to four times the rate offer the greatest security here.
-An insurance policy that only covers the basic rate would leave you with a large portion of the costs.
-The difference between surgical and health insurance is also relevant here, as only the latter fully covers outpatient aftercare.
+The schedule of fees for veterinarians (GOT) regulates what a treatment may cost, but leaves room for flexibility.
+A complicated tooth extraction is listed there at a basic fee of €180.94.
+Depending on the amount of work involved, however, the vet can charge up to three times that rate, i.e. €542.82.
+Sedation, medication and aftercare costs are added, so the total bill quickly exceeds €700.
+Tariffs that reimburse services independently of the GOT rate, or up to four times the rate, offer the greatest security here.
+An insurance policy that only covers the basic rate would leave you to bear a large part of the costs.
+The difference between surgery and health insurance is also relevant here, as only the latter fully covers outpatient aftercare.

 Find your personalised protection solution

-Request an individual risk analysis now: Have your insurance situation examined free of charge and receive concrete optimization suggestions.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete suggestions for optimisation.

 FAQ